puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups.markdown

 <ol>
 <li>In the top navigation, click <strong>Nodes</strong>.</li>

-<li> list of nodes, click the specific node that you want to view.</li>
+<li> From the list of nodes, click the specific node that you want to view.</li>

 <dl>
 <dt>Member Groups</dt>